Skip to main content

 Restoring from a WinterNode Backup

-We take daily backups internally at 4AM Central Time without Client Intervention, to our company-owned server.
+We take internal 12-hour backups at 2AM and 2PM CST time without Client Intervention, to our company-owned server.
 This automated system runs outside the "Backups" system displayed in our panel.
-The "Backups" tab in panel is not active, as our backup system has been built independently of it.
+The "Backups" tab in Game Control Panel is not active, as our backup system has been built independently of it.

-To request a restoration from our daily backups, please open a Support ticket with us on Discord or fill out the below template and open a ticket on the Client Panel.
+To request a restoration from our 12-hour backups, please open a Support ticket with us on Discord or fill out the below template and open a ticket on the Client Panel.
 This will then be forwarded to our Backup Manager.
 We aim to complete the restoration process within less than 48 hours, however, this is not always possible.
-Customers who desire faster access to backups are encouraged to take their own external backups, see the relevant articles below.
+Customers who desire faster access to and/or more control over their backups are encouraged to take their own external backups, see the relevant articles below.

 MySQL Backups are not currently retained.